The best hotels in Fukuoka

 Don't book the cheapest option near Nishi-Nakasu without reading noise reviews carefully.
 The area between Kego and the Naka River has clubs that run until 5am on Fridays and Saturdays.
 Also, Canal City-adjacent hotels on Sumiyoshi charge a location premium that isn't worth it unless you specifically want to be inside a shopping mall.
 Pay a little more and stay in Hakata proper.

-Fukuoka's best neighborhoods
+Fukuoka's best hotel regions

 Hakata and Tenjin are where most visitors should base themselves.
 Hakata wins for transport and food, Tenjin for nightlife and shopping.
 Everything else is secondary unless you have a specific reason to go there.